brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-no-land.md

       published by Newest York.
 She is an advocate for prisoner's rights & freedoms, corresponding with and visiting incarcerated artists between Mexico and the U.S. "
+  - person: lucia-hinojosa-gaxiola
+    event_bio: Lucía Hinojosa Gaxiola is an interdisciplinary artist & writer.
+Her time-based practice develops through ephemeral gestures that result in a corpus of text-based, visual and sound pieces.
+She’s the artistic director of diSONARE, an experimental editorial project from Mexico City.
+She recently co-founded Rizoma, a series of performance workshops led by an international poet collective for the imprisoned women of Santiaguito de Almoloya de Juárez, Estado de México.
 date: 2020-12-02 13:00:00 -0500
 end_date: 2020-12-02 14:00:00 -0500
 series: 186